2019 Azerbaijan Grand Prix: Race

 The opening lap occurred without any accidents or incidents.
 Lewis Hamilton initially challenged Valtteri Bottas for the lead taking the inside line from his teammate into turns 1 and 2.
 Bottas retained his lead on the outside of both corners and had extended it by the end of the lap.
 Max Verstappen lost 4th place to Sergio Pérez whilst Charles Leclerc fell from 8th to 10th after being overtaken by Carlos Sainz Jr. and Daniel Ricciardo.

 Verstappen recovered 4th place on lap 6 and Leclerc passed Pérez to take 5th on the following lap.
 Leclerc then overtook Verstappen on the pit straight at the end of lap 9.
 Sebastian Vettel was the first of the front-runners to make a pit stop at the end of lap 11 entering in 3rd place and emerging in 5th.
 Race leader Bottas made his stop on the following lap exiting the pits in 4th place ahead of Vettel.
 Hamilton, who had inherited the lead, made his pit stop a lap later emerging in 4th place behind his teammate and handing the race lead to Leclerc.

 On lap 14 Robert Kubica was issued with a drive-through penalty.
-The stewards found that Williams had released Kubica into the pit lane earlier than permitted at the start of the race, a rule the team were not aware of.
+The stewards found that Williams had released Kubica into the pit lane nine minutes earlier than permitted before the start of the race, a rule the team were not aware of.
 Verstappen made his pit stop from 2nd place at the end of the same lap emerging from the pits in 6th behind teammate Pierre Gasly who was yet to stop.
 Verstappen later passed Gasly on lap 17.
 On lap 25 Romain Grosjean locked up his brakes at turn 15 and went up the escape road before rejoining the track dropping him from 11th down to 15th place.
 On lap 31 Bottas retook the lead of the race from Leclerc who was still yet to make his pit stop.